pinbo/CRISgo/README.md

 3. If you do not understand, you can just use `CRISgov2.go`, which is R1/R2 insensitive.

 4. It now only support search fastq files, not fastq.gz files.
 I will try to add .gz support later.

+## Get the binary file

+You can go to "**Releases**" to download the version you need (v2 is flexible than v3, but a little slow).

+You can also install golang on your computer, then run the command below to compile it for your own computer.

+`go build CRISgov3.go`